NodeBE4/opinion/_posts/2022-02-07-EnclavedMicrostate.md

 * Edward J. M. Rhoads, *China's Republican Revolution: The Case of Kwangtung, 1895–1913* (1975)

 * Xiaowei Zheng, *The Politics of Rights and the 1911 Revolution in China* (2018)

+----- __123.4__ -----2022-02-07 11:34:42+08:00:

+I knew there'd be things I'd forget to explain!
+A lot of things about the fall of the Qing are very specific to the Qing itself, and arguably none more so than the queue, something I go into depth [here](https://www.reddit.com/r/AskHistorians/comments/hieo21/tuesday_trivia_a_woman_who_cuts_her_hair_is_about/fwh873t/?context=999) about but where I'll summarise the relevant part here.
+'Queue' is, in this context, an English term for a braid of hair, known in Manchu as the *soncoho* and in Mandarin as *bianzi*.
+A series of edicts in 1644-5 had mandated that all Han Chinese men under Qing rule were to adopt the customary hairstyle of Manchu men, with all hair shaven except for a small amount at the back that would be braided – no more than would fit through the hole in a coin.
+The amount of hair that was retained increased over time, such that by the mid-nineteenth century it was really only the top and sides that were still shaven.

+The queue edict came under fire from two general angles.
+The first related to the tonsure (shaving) part, as it was a widespread belief among Han Chinese that men's hair was supposed to be worn long as a sign of respect towards one's parents, whom one's hair was inherited from.
+As such, for most of those who objected to the queue until the late nineteenth century, it was the sacrilegious act of shaving that was objected to, and in turn flouted by rebels who had broken free of Qing authority – most prominently the Taiping, who were nicknamed the 'Long Hairs' by their enemies for growing out the hair on their heads that was now unshaven.

+The second related to the braid, as by the late nineteenth century many, especially elite intellectuals, saw the queue as backward.
+Yes, it is a little odd that a *hairstyle* could be considered not-modern-enough, but that was the situation on the ground as Han Chinese elites agitated for being allowed to adopt the short, cropped hairstyles that had become in vogue in Japan and Europe.
+While there had been a certain paranoia over queue-cutting on the part of the Qing court even in the eighteenth century, it would not be until the New Policies period (1901-11) that queue-cutting genuinely became a grassroots political cause.
+Thus, by 1911 it was no longer shaving, but the combination of partial shaving and partial grown-out hair, that had become the point of contention.

+Of course, throughout this there was the problem of the supposed 'barbarianness' of the hairstyle, which was seen as – and intended by Qing rulers to be seen as – a visible sign of Manchu dominance.
+The queue-cutting movement of the 1900s was certainly motivated in large part by an anti-traditionalist, modernising agenda, but it was also deeply tied in with the ethnic politics that I discuss in the above answer.
+'Modernising' sentiments changed the *nature* of the anti-queue position, but were not the origin of opposition to the queue edict in the abstract.